james-mcgregor100/JamesMcGregor_T1A2/README.md

 # JamesMcGregor_T1A2
-*Important notes left for Ashleigh/Lavanya/Markers at the bottom of the document.
+*Important notes for Ashleigh/Lavanya/Markers at the bottom of the document.

 # Links